AWU0626/commodity-analysis/README.md

-# Analysis on commodities
+# Analysis on commodity & security assets
-All commodities are aggregated in monthly average with USD as denomination currency
+All assets are aggregated in monthly average with USD as denomination currency

 ## Gold Data: